Skip to main content

 • Whether the asset was on site when the crew arrived

-This created unnecessary delays, idle time, reorders, and cost overruns.
+This created unnecessary delays, idle time, reorders, extra rental days, and cost overruns.

-Their project documentation — BOMs, equipment lists, install diagrams, submittals — lived in:
+Their project documentation - BOMs, equipment lists, install diagrams, submittals - lived in email, shared folders, PDFs, and project management systems with no operational tie-in.

-None of it was connected to the actual rental assets or crane workflows.
+None of it was connected to the actual rental assets, crane workflows, supplier activity, or jobsite execution record.

 This created: